This article contains affiliate links. If you buy through our links, we may earn a commission at no extra cost to you. Learn more

 Best for: Busy families, meal preppers, anyone choosing between pressure cooking and slow cooking methods.

-The Instant Pot versus slow cooker debate isn’t about which cooks better — it’s about when you remember to start dinner.
+The Instant Pot versus slow cooker debate isn’t about which cooks better - it’s about when you remember to start dinner.
 Understanding portion sizing and weight is crucial for either appliance, which is why having reliable kitchen scales ensures consistent results when following recipes for both cooking methods.
+If you’re interested in other quick-cooking appliances, see our guide on best air fryers for frozen foods for another speed-cooking option.

 Head-to-Head Comparison